opalmedapps/opal-app/THIRDPARTY.md

 This project makes use of the third-party dependencies listed below.
 The dependencies are bundled in the release of this application.

+All included or linked third-party dependencies are redistributed under the terms and conditions of their original licenses.

-Note: The list of dependencies does not include transitive dependencies (dependencies of dependencies).
+Note that this list does not include transitive dependencies (dependencies of dependencies).

 ## @babel/runtime